vectorized-runner/vectorized-runner.github.io/_posts/2022-07-31-A-high-performance-temporary-List.md

 # Summary

-- The StackOnlyList is a replacement for default C# List for high performance use, when we require temporary memory.
+- The StackOnlyList is a replacement for default C# List when we need temp memory in high performance use scenarios.

 - There are some cases when the user needs to be careful: Working with stack allocated memory, passing to methods, using ref returns.